Jieselle/agile_QA_interview_exercise/README.md

+Please  see the Assignment File for questions and comments.

+# How to run
+You can use mvn test command to run the tests.

 # Interview Exercise for Agile QA role

 Clone this repo in your private git space.
 Once done, please add github username: shilpa-sethi as a collaborator/ reviewer.